XieJChris/Megaregolith-Mercury/README.md

 # Megaregolith-Mercury
 * Supplementary for *Influence of Megaregolith on the thermal evolution of Mercury's silicate shell*.

-* This repository only contains the source code of the 2-D convectional simulation.
+* This repository only contains the necessary files for the 2-D convectional simulation.

 * There are three folders, the folder named Data contains the initial temperature profile, source contains the source code, and the folder named prm contains the executable files.